paymentsds/mpesa-python-sdk/README.md

-# MPesa Ruby SDK
+# MPesa SDK for Python

-Ruby client for the [Vodacom M-Pesa API](https://developers.mpesa.vm.co.mz).
+MPesa Python SDK is an unofficial library to help developers integrating every [MPesa](https://developer.mpesa.vm.co.mz) operations to their Python applications.

 ## Contents